Papa (2024 film): Filming

 Although the murder occurred on Heung Wo Street in Tsuen Wan, Yung opposed filming on location to avoid bringing back tragic memories for local residents.
 Instead, he primarily shot the film in To Kwa Wan, and used Mei King Street to represent Heung Wo Street.
 Yung chose Mei King Street because his production company's office was nearby, and he felt the landscape and architectural style of the tong laus there resembled those of Heung Wo Street.
-The cha chaan teng that served as the backdrop for the Yuens' family restaurant was filmed at Mei King Restaurant, while the tong sui shop owned by Junior (played by Tung Fong-shing) was based on Kam Lo Dessert on the same street.
-The interior scenes of the Yuens' apartment were filmed in a tong lau on Boundary Street in Sham Shui Po, where the window views and police investigation scenes featuring the building's exterior were enhanced with computer-generated imagery to blend with the scenery of Mei King Street during post-production.
+The cha chaan teng that was used as the backdrop for the Yuens' family restaurant was filmed at Mei King Restaurant, while the tong sui shop owned by Junior (played by Tung Fong-shing) was based on Kam Lo Dessert on the same street.
+The interior scenes of the Yuens' apartment were filmed in a tong lau on Boundary Street in Sham Shui Po, where the window views and police investigation scenes featuring the building's exterior were created with computer-generated imagery to blend with the scenery of Mei King Street during post-production.
 Yung originally did not intend to film the process of the son killing his mother and sister, as he became apprehensive about gory scenes after working on Port of Call.
 However, while on set, he found the atmosphere and the cast's emotional state deeply immersed in the situation, which led him to improvise the shoot.
 The scene where Ming fled after the murder was filmed on location at Tsuen Wan Riviera Park, in accordance with real-life events.
 Yung explained that he chose to film there because the park offers a unique view of the Rambler Channel that cannot be replicated elsewhere, and its sloped design gives the impression of "a cage trapping the murderer".
 Additional shooting in Tsuen Wan took place at the Yeung Uk Road Street Market and Cheung Shan Estate.